Lonicera hildebrandiana: Description

+Taxonomy

 Lonicera hildebrandiana was found in Burma (now Myanmar) in 1888 by Henry Collett, who named it after a local administrator Arthur Hedding Hildebrand, himself an enthusiastic collector.
 Hildebrand later sent seeds to Kew Gardens for storage and propagation purposes.
 Since then, specimens have been located in China and Thailand.

+Cultivation

 This plant does not tolerate frost, so when cultivated in cold temperate areas it must be grown under glass, either in a large conservatory or greenhouse.
 When grown in warmer temperate zones, it may be planted in a sheltered bay out of direct winter winds until it has grown to a height above the frost-line.
 A fully grown plant is relatively heavy, especially after rain, so requires strong support as it is not self-supporting.
-It has been given the Royal Horticultural Society’s Award of Garden Merit.
+It has been given the Royal Horticultural Society's Award of Garden Merit.